catalyst/acmeproxy/README.md

 This PowerDNS backend only serves [ACME dns-01 challenge responses](https://letsencrypt.org/docs/acme-protocol-updates/), and exposes an HTTPS API to permit those challenge responses to be published by automated certificate renewal tools.

-## Dev environment

-You can start a dev environemnt with

-    docker-compose up

-The app will now be available at http://localhost:8080

 ## Use with dehydrated or certbot

 Example plugins for [dehydrated](http://dehydrated.de/) and [certbot](https://certbot.eff.org/) are supplied in the `plugins` directory.
 Edit these plugin to specify the location of your acmeproxy installation and authorisation key registered with the API, then call them as a dns-01 hook.